 The window should remain open when in use.

 Fan use is not advised in communal areas if a setting has:

 - an ongoing outbreak of COVID-19 or any other infectious pathogen

-If extra temperature control measures are needed, the service manager should complete a risk assessment with support from their local health protection team.
+If extra temperature control measures are needed, the service manager can complete a risk assessment with support from their local HPT.

 If the risk assessment results in use of fans, it is essential that fans are: